This project was done for people who:

 Ten users were asked to carry out tasks with the goal of making an appointment.
 This was to seek out the potential pain points identified by the users.

-The tasks undertook by the users:
+The tasks undertook by the users to make an appointment:

 1.Login via SingPass

 5.Fill in medical conditions, symptoms,

 After the usability test, I created a persona to reflect the user that I will be designing for.
 An empathy map based on the persona was also created to better empathise with the user based on their behaviour and attitudes.

 - Users should be able to make appointments all by themselves without the need to call up the clinics for help.

 - Users should be informed by the app the clinics and hospitals that are directly under SingHealth